 Specialist Support For Employers and People in Work

-With over 15 years of experience in management and leadership, I know firsthand the impact of fostering inclusive and supportive workplaces.
-As an AuDHD (Autistic and ADHD), queer Speech and Language Therapist, I bring both professional expertise and lived experience to my work with employers, managers and teams.
+With 15+ years of leadership experience, I understand the impact of fostering inclusive workplaces bringing both professional and lived experience to my work with individuals, employers, and teams.

 How I Can Help You